NoorMajdoub/Self-Supervised-Flow-Embeddings-for-Botnet-Detection/byol/byolnotes.md

 unlike simclr which uses constracite loss , aka it pushes far ne inputs (aka an input and its views) and push far the negs , in byol we say i dont care about negs and only adjust accordng to the poss
+(the loss is between the result of the projecotr of target and predictor of online)

 ## how the two networks work together